 There are a few exceptions.
 When LL launched SL, of course everything was growing!
 When they announced the SL 1.4 Viewer, a major turning point in terms of features, with a Mac version, SL started to grow like crazy.
 But the biggest single change that got the population growing exponentially was when they announced that basic accounts would be free.

-No other measure brought in a significant amount of new users (that remained around for a long time).
+No other measure brought in a significant number of new users (that remained around for a long time).
 And there have been tons of good reasons for that — incredible technical advances on the viewer, a revamped Marketplace (so potential new users would get a taste of what the content inside SL looks like before joining), Linden homes for premium users, mesh support, the ‘navigation mesh’ for AIs and gamers, and even SLGO, allowing SL to be used on tablets and low-end computers.
 The list is pretty much endless, but did it have any effect?
-No. It just made current residents more happy — specially the content creators, having new tools to play with, which in turn generated awesome new content, which in turn made customers more happy, which in turn made the in-world economy slightly recover, growing a bit.
+No. It just made current residents happier — specially the content creators, having new tools to play with, which in turn generated awesome new content, which in turn made customers happier, which in turn made the in-world economy slightly recover, growing a bit.
 There is always the odd new resident that does, indeed, appear.
 I have spent some hours on the Welcome Areas recently (mostly to test an infamous text chat bug which only affects Mac users, still unfixed after a year of reporting it and affecting tens of thousands of users…) and it’s true that we still get the occasional new resident there.

 It is thus quite unlikely that this major announcement, even considering it’s not merely a major overhaul, but a completely new virtual world designed from scratch, will attract many new users.
 Why should it?
 The best that might happen is that everybody in SL switches over to ‘NeXT Life’.
 They won’t get more users just because they introduce new, shiny tech.
 But I’ll expand this further!